Go Ad-Free

 “I was drinking large quantities of tonic water, which contains quinine, when this started.
 Do you have any suggestions to help me?”

 Our recommendation is to quit the tonic water.
-Although quinine has been used for hundreds of years to control symptoms of malaria, some people are very sensitive to side effects, even in the low doses found in a glass of tonic water (about 20 mg).
+Although quinine has been used for hundreds of years to control symptoms of malaria, some people are very sensitive to side effects, even in the low doses found in a glass of tonic water (20 mg or less).

 Another reader reported: